google/oss-fuzz/docs/fuzzer_environment.md

 # Fuzzer environment on ClusterFuzz

-Your fuzzers will be run on ClusterFuzz (Linux environment) with some security restrictions.
+Your fuzzers will be run on a [Google Compute Engine](https://cloud.google.com/compute/) VM (Linux) with some security restrictions.

 ## Current working directory

-You cannot make any assumptions about the current working directory of your fuzzer.
+You should not make any assumptions about the current working directory of your fuzzer.
 If you need to load data files, please use `argv[0]` to get the directory where your fuzzer executable is located.
-This may change in the near future.

 ## Filesystem